jepsen-io/jepsen/infoq/article.markdown

 take away from these examples.

 First, clients are an important part of the distributed system, not objective observers.
-Network errors mean “I don't know,” not “It failed.”
+Network errors mean "I don't know," not "It failed."
 Make the difference between success, failure, and indeterminacy explicit in your code and APIs.
 Consider extending consistency algorithms through the boundaries of your systems: hand TCP clients ETags or vector clocks, or extend CRDTs to the